HaithmMasood/Shape-Database-Management-System/README.md

 ## Installation
 Clone this repository or download the source code to your local machine.
 Make sure Python 3 is installed on your system.

+## Contributing
+This project was developed as part of an academic assignment.
+While it is not open for contributions, feedback and suggestions are always welcome.

 ```bash
 git clone https://github.com/yourusername/shape-database.git
 cd shape-database